trpc/trpc/examples/next-big-router/README.md

-- Example of a big router with tRPC
+This is an example to preview how the DX is when making a big router with tRPC v10.
-- Feel free to modify `scripts/codegen.ts` with more/less routers to feel the perf diff, then run `yarn postinstall`

-- Go to `src/pages/index.tsx` and try using the API
+It has a `postinstall`-script that generates 700 procedures (which you can modify in `scripts/codegen.ts`).